Frequently Asked Questions by Parents

 TRAVEL

-Parents and children will be welcomed in our campus between 9am and 4pm for the check-in process.
+Parents and children will be welcomed on our campus between 9am and 4pm for the registration process.
 Please note that parents are not allowed in the residential buildings.

-During welcome day, you will meet with the various Heads of Camp.
+During welcome day, parents will meet with the various Heads of the camp.
 Time will be given to each family to ensure any questions are answered and all information has been provided.

-After having met their head of building and settled into their room, each child will participate in the planned games and activities, this will provide a great opportunity to meet new friends.
+After having met their head of building and settled into their room, each child will participate in the planned games and activities, the first opportunity to meet new friends!

 Will someone be at the airport to welcome my child?

-A Rosey desk is situated in the Arrivals area at Geneva Airport.
-Children travelling alone are met by our staff and driven to camp.
-Transfers to and from Le Rosey are included in the camp fee as long as they take place on the official dates of start and end for camp.
+Transfers to and from our campus and Geneva International Airport are included in the camp fee as long as they take place on the official dates of start and end of camp.
+Outside these dates and official timeframes, parents are responsible for organising the transfers.

-Le Rosey do not organise transportation from/to Zürich Airport nor from/to train station.
+Le Rosey Camps does not organise transportation from/to Zürich Airport nor from/to a train station.

 Will someone take my child to the airport to return home?

-At the end of camp, children traveling alone are accompanied back to the airport in time for their return flights on the official departure dates.
-Outside these dates, parents are responsible for organising the transfers.
+At the end of camp, children traveling alone are accompanied to Geneva airport on time for their return flights on the official departure dates and during specific time frames.
+This service is included in the camp fees.
+Outside these dates and time frames, parents are responsible for organising the transfers.

 Any request for UM service must be reserved, confirmed and paid to the airline prior to the start of the camp.